 We rely on the following legal grounds to process your personal information, namely:

 - Performance of a contract – We may need to collect and use your personal information to enter into a contract or to perform a contract that you have with us.
-For example, when you use our Digital Services we will use your personal information to respond to your requests and provide you with such services.
+For example, when you or your solicitor instructs one of our barristers to represent you or when you use our Digital Services we will use your personal information to respond to your requests and provide you with such services.

 Third-party services and content